Impaired Driving Awareness

 Every police officer that graduates from the Maine Criminal Justice Academy is certified as an Intoxilyzer 8000 Operator.

-The South Portland Department has three police officers that are Intoxilyzer 8000 instuctors.
-They are Det Robert Libby, Lt Thomas Simonds, and Ofc Kevin Sager.
-These officers instruct certification classes and recertification classes to police officers all over the state, including student police officers, at The Maine Criminal Justice Academy.
+The South Portland Department has one Intoxilyzer 8000 instructor: Lt.
+Thomas Simonds.
+Lt.
+Simonds instructs certification classes and recertification classes to police officers all over the state, including student police officers, at The Maine Criminal Justice Academy.
 A police officer has to recertifiy on the Intoxilyzer 8000 every 3 years.

-The South Portland Police Department also has two police officers that are certified Law Enforcement Phlebotomists and are trained to draw blood samples for OUI purposes and is certified by the Maine Department of Health and Human Services.
-They are Det Robert Libby and Ofc Kaitlyn Thurlow.
-They have to recertify every 2 years.
+The South Portland Police Department also has one police officer who is a certified Law Enforcement Phlebotomist and is trained to draw blood samples for OUI purposes and is certified by the Maine Department of Health and Human Services: Ofc.
+Jessica Ramsay.
+Ofc.
+Ramsay has to recertify every 2 years.

 If the police officer believes that an operator may under the influence of a drug, other than alcohol, he calls for a specially trained police officer able to evaluate the operator for type of drug category impairment or a possible medical issue.
 These Officers are called Drug Recognition Experts.